curi/websites/close-reading/atlas-shrugged-1.md

 >
 > “But **who says so?**”

 She looked at Rearden’s formula.
-She uses her mind to judge things instead of accepting to say-so of authorities.
+She uses her mind to judge things instead of accepting the say-so of authorities.
 How much do you take on authority?
 Whose authority is it, and why do you trust them?
 Do you ever read primary source scientific papers?
 What do you do when authorities disagree, as often happens?
 Do you side with the majority of experts?
 Is that a good, rational method?

 > “Well, if it were any good, **somebody** would have used it, and nobody has.”
 He saw the flash of anger, and went on nervously: “How can you know it’s good?
 How can you be sure?
 How can you decide?”
 >